oddbird/oddsite/content/2017/03/06/pattern-making.rst

-doesn't mean anything special to Sass, our ``color()`` function understands how to parse that syntax, and make the conversions necessary.
+doesn't mean anything special to Sass, our ``color()`` function understands how to parse that syntax, and make the necessary conversions.
 The syntax has two parts:
 a reference color,
 which can be a color-value or map-key,